Victoria Trofimenko

-Victoria Trofimenko is a Ukrainian filmmaker, scriptwriter and producer, currently based in Texas, US.
+Victoria Trofimenko is Ukrainian / American filmmaker, scriptwriter and producer, based in, US.
 She is a member of the European Film Academy, the Union of Cinematographers of Ukraine, and the Ukrainian Film Academy.
 She is also one of the initiators of the creation of the Directors Guild of Ukraine.

 According to Forbes magazine, in 2015, she was listed among the top 6 film directors in Ukraine.